BitcoinDesign/Guide/guide/designing-products/why-design-for-bitcoin.md

 ## Work in public

-bitcoin development is open-source.
+Bitcoin development is open-source.
 Designing for bitcoin is no different.
 It lets you learn, grow, and exchange ideas in the same open and collaborative way.
 Learn more about the [open design]({{ '/guide/designing-products/open-design/' | relative_url }}) philosophy.

 ## Design money